GyulyVGC/nullnet-firewall/README.md

 Each of the packets passed to the firewall will be logged both in standard output and in a `SQLite` database with path `./log.sqlite`.

-## Firewall rules definition
+## Firewall definition

-A new `Firewall` object is defined as a set of rules specified in a textual file.
+A new `Firewall` object is instantiated via the `Firewall::new` method.

+The newly created firewall can be configured via `Firewall::set_rules`, which accepts as parameter the path of a file defining a collection of firewall rules.

 Each of the **rules** defined in the file is placed on a new line and has the following structure:
 ``` txt